oscar-project/oscar-website/content/home/funding.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 15

-title: The OSCAR Team
+title: Funding provided by
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Core
-  - Collaborators
-  - Contributors
-  - Partners
+  - Funding
 design:
   show_interests: false
   show_role: true